arn4v/arnavgosain.com/content/js-reinvention.md

 Maybe I’m just bad at this.
 Maybe I’m not keeping up.
 Maybe I’m not using the tools “the right way”.
 But I don’t think that’s it.

-As a collective, JS library ndevs need to get over this never-ending desire to change for the sake of changing, to chase the next shiny thing.
+As a collective, JS linrary authors need to get over this never-ending desire to change for the sake of changing, to chase the next shiny thing.

 Maybe it’s time to start thinking about stability and backwards compatibility.
-Maybe it’s time to start thinking about the people that use our tools, and not just how much better our tools are than the last version.

 Just a thought.